 Kayakers Alan Thompson (two) and Grant Bramwell won gold medals at the Los Angeles Olympic Games in 1984.

 The region’s temperate climate, clean lakes, forests, streams and beaches attract tourists.
 Tramping, hunting, white-water rafting, canoeing, fishing, surfing, golf, yachting and all types of wilderness activities are catered for.

 Recreation and tourism industries, based mainly on the attractions of the coast and coastal marine area, are popular and have steadily become a more significant component of the coastal settlements.

 In 2011 the Gisborne District Council maintained a number of walkways, mountain-biking and fitness trails.
 Tītīrangi Domain (Kaiti Hill), once a pā, provided great views of Gisborne city and across the bay towards Māhia.
 There were bush tracks amongst its native trees and a very popular fitness trail.

 The walkway along the Taruheru and Tūranganui riverbank, which included heritage signs, allowed an appreciation of the history of the city.
 It connected with a walkway and cycleway to Waikanae Creek.

 Department of Conservation walks and tracks included Gray's Bush Scenic Reserve, Te Kurī Farm Walkway, Ōtoko Walkway, Okitu Scenic Reserve, Cooks Cove Walkway in Tolaga Bay, Anaura Bay Walkway, and Mount Hikurangi – Te Ara ki Hikurangi.

-The first Rhythm and Vines music festival was held at Waiohika, on the outskirts of Gisborne, in 2003.
-The event, held over three days at New Year, attracted an audience of around 25,000 – more than half the population of the district – in 2010.
+The first Rhythm and Vines music festival was held at Waiohika, near Gisborne, in 2003.
+The event, held over three days at New Year, attracts audiences of up to 25,000 – more than half the population of the district.